Wonghopper/Wonghopper.github.io/prose.md

 _Code_

 Once we have a model, we will use our testing data set to make predictions of BMI.
-We can calculate the residual from our predicated values and the actual value of BMI from our test data.
+We can calculate the residual from our predicted values and the actual value of BMI from our test data.

 _Code_